New Atlantis Website

 Religious use of A muscaria has been documented among Siberians, American Indians, the Sami, and the Japanese in modern times.
 A report by a group of researchers who actually partook has been published on the web (it is not very prettily formatted, but it does include some interesting comments on religious and spiritual effects, as well as some speculation on neural mechanisms for the mushrooms' activity).
 Historically, an article from 1809 documents their contemporary use among the Kamchacals.
 Amanita Muscaria (Fly Agaric)

-There is evidence of its use among the ancient Gr
+There is evidence of its use among the ancient Greeks and the proto-Hindi.

 The response to the mushrooms varied from person to person and in the same person at different times.
 The mushrooms varied in potency and sometimes one mushroom was effective; at other times ineffective.
 The first response occurred in 1 to 2 hours beginning with twitching and trembling.
 Consciousness was maintained and during this induction phase the subjects were euphoric and contented.
 Then the visions came on.
 The subjects spoke to their visionary people and discussed various matters with them.
 They were quite calm but appeared entranced with a glassy stare.
 Other subjects became very jolly or sad, jumped about, danced, sang or gave way to great fright.
 Their pupils were enlarged.
 Lewin believed this was responsible for the distortions in size which occurred.
 Small objects appeared much too large.
 This "deceptive perception is apt to influence his action" ... "on the basis of his illusions the conclusion which he arrives at is very reasonable."
 In large quantities more severe hallucinations and rages occurred.
 The initial excitation could become more and more severe leading to attacks of raving madness.
 In some cases motor excitation was dominant.